fwin-dev/py.Lang/readme.md

 ### An improved ArgParser

-In addition to the plethora of features in python's built in `ArgParser`, a few more are added in here:
+In addition to the plethora of features in [python's built-in argparse module](https://docs.python.org/2.7/library/argparse.html), a few more are added in here:

-- Improved help formatting, similar to `man`
+* Improved help formatting, similar to `man`
-- Addition of 3 way booleans (`True`, `False`, `None`) and handling of any other iterable type
+* Addition of 3 way booleans (`True`, `False`, `None`) and automatic handling of any other iterable type
-- Required named parameters - the built in ArgParser only supports required positional arguments and optional named parameters
+* Required named parameters - the built in ArgParser only supports required positional arguments and optional named parameters

 The new `ArgParser` uses the same interface as the old one, so see the built in `ArgParser` documentation.